Darrell Porter: Playing career

 Porter replaced Buck Martinez as the Royals starting catcher.
 He had the best season of his career in 1979 when, he posted a .291 batting average along with 20 home runs, 112 runs batted in, and led the league with 121 walks.
 He became only the sixth catcher in Major League history to score 100 runs and have 100 runs batted in.
 The feat had previously been accomplished by Mickey Cochrane, Yogi Berra, Roy Campanella, Johnny Bench, and Carlton Fisk—all in the Baseball Hall of Fame.
 Only Porter and Cochrane had 100 walks, 100 runs, and 100 RBI in a single season.
 He ended the 1979 season ranked third in Wins Above Replacement behind Fred Lynn and his Royals teammate George Brett.
 With the Royals, he was selected to three consecutive American League All-Star teams.

 Drug problems

-Porter told the Associated Press that during the winter of 1979–1980, he became paranoid, and he was convinced that baseball commissioner Bowie Kuhn—who was known to be tough on drug use—knew about his drug abuse.
+Porter told the Associated Press that during the winter of 1979–1980, he became paranoid, and he was convinced by teammates that baseball commissioner Bowie Kuhn—who was known to be tough on drug use—knew about his drug abuse.
 Porter said he believed that Kuhn was trying to sneak into his house and planned to ban him from baseball for life.
-Porter found himself sitting up at night in the dark watching out the front window, waiting for Kuhn to approach while clutching billiard balls and a shotgun.
+Porter found himself sitting up at night in the dark watching out of the front window, waiting for Kuhn to approach while clutching billiard balls and a shotgun.